soma00333/profile/docs/oss.md

       <td>Contributor</td>
       <td>
         <ul>
-          <li>I added a workflow to check issue titles and give feedback.
-This keeps the project more consistent</li>
+          <li>I added a workflow to check issue titles and provide feedback, which improved the overall consistency of the project</li>
         </ul>
       </td>
     </tr>